 Still open for business, still holding prisoners, holding military tribunals in new 12-million dollar courtrooms.
 In May they banned four experienced journalists from covering hearings in the Omar Khadr trial.
 Congress continues to try to stop the island base’s closure.
 Join host, Linda Olson-Osterlund and her guest, journalist, film producer and author of The Guantánamo Files, Andy Worthington.
 Get the news regarding Guantánamo, the prisoners there and the movement to close the infamous interrogation and detention center.
 Hear about Andy’s work with Cageprisoners, an organization of released detainees living in England, and his tour with them for his documentary, “Outside the Law: Stories from Guantánamo.”

-The last of the four shows, with Chris of CheneyWatch on his Veracity Radio channel, is available here, and was recorded a few weeks back, although it has only recently been made available online.
+The last of the four shows, with Chris of CheneyWatch on his Veracity Radio channel, is available here — and here as an MP3 — and was recorded a few weeks back, although it has only recently been made available online.
 In a special show devoted to the complaint filed in Texas against former military psychologist James Mitchell, one of the architects of the Bush administration’s torture program, Chris spoke to me (in Segment 4), running through some of the many disturbing facets of the torture program, the failures of the intelligence regarding Abu Zubaydah, and the extraordinary cruelty, stupidity and cynicism of those who authorized the torture program, and, like Mitchell, enthusiastically introduced it, and also spoke to Jim Cox, the forensic psychologist who filed the complaint with the Texas State Board of Examiners of Psychologists, and Joe Margulies, an attorney involved with the Guantánamo litigation from the moment that Guantánamo opened, who is one of Abu Zubaydah’s attorneys, and who contributed to the complaint.

 My thanks to Peter B., Scott, Linda and Chris — and I hope to talk to you again soon.